 The State of Texas requires at least a 48-hour waiting period after the child’s birth before the legal paperwork is signed.
-This waiting process gives the parent(s) time to make their decision from an informed point of view.
+This waiting process gives the parent(s) time to make an informed decision.
 Upbring does not pressure any client into choosing one option over another.
 If you, as the parent(s), decide to move forward with the adoption process after that 48 -hour period, Upbring will assist you in completing the documents stating your wish to relinquish parental rights.

-Who can help me facilitate the signing of the legal documents?
+Who can help me facilitate the signing of legal documents?

-How much does it cost to have Upbring facilitate the signing of legal documents?
+How much does it cost to have Upbring facilitate the signing of documents?

 What if I have other questions?